zero-to-mastery/GameSenshi/README.md

 npm run dev
 ```

+Now you can start hacking on front end!

 ## Deployment

+🛑 Ignore this deployment section if you don't want to work with back end (firebase).

 Direct message `tylim#9831` in `Discord` your email to become user of this firebase project.